ADHD

 ADHD and medication

 Fellows may already be taking medication before they come to our clinic.
 For example, methylphenidate or dextroamphetamine may have been previously prescribed.
-However, here at Yes We Can Youth Clinics, we opt for treatment without medication.
-The idea behind this is that we want to treat 'the real fellow', instead of the fellow who is under the influence of drugs.
+However, we opt for treatment without medication at Yes We Can Youth Clinics.
+The idea behind this is that we want to treat 'the real fellow' instead of the fellow who is under the influence of drugs.

 Responsible phasing out

-The safe treatment climate at Yes We Can Youth Clinics, the positive environment and the entire treatment team that is present 24/7 to motivate, support and confront the fellows, where necessary, all ensure that the withdrawal of medication is usually successful.
+The safe treatment climate at Yes We Can Youth Clinics, the positive environment and the entire treatment team that is present 24/7 to motivate, support and confront the fellows, where necessary, all ensure that medication withdrawal is usually successful.
 Even once the fellow has left the clinic and continues to work on recovery, medication is often hardly necessary anymore, if at all.

 Contact us